HWAN-OH/H2-Energy-for-AI-DC-Mix-Simulator/README.md

 ## Project Philosophy

 This tool was developed by **[OH SEONG-HWAN](https://www.linkedin.com/in/shoh1224/)**, a leader with deep expertise across the energy, manufacturing, and technology sectors.
-It reflects a core belief: the most pressing challenges of our time, from energy transition to AI infrastructure, can only be solved by bridging the gap between deep industry knowledge and data-driven, systems-level thinking.
+It reflects a core belief: the most pressing challenges of our time can only be solved by bridging the gap between deep industry knowledge and data-driven, systems-level thinking.

-This simulator is an open invitation to all builders, operators, and visionaries to join in shaping a more sustainable and intelligent future.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025, OH SEONG-HWAN.